-Tonight I want to introduce the story between Bodhidharma and Butei in China.1 Bodhidharma went to-arrived at China [in] 520, according to traditional record, and he lived with the King of the Liang.
-And he-the king, who was a great supporter of Buddhism, he built many temples, and he studied himself-by himself-you know, he studied Buddhism and a great teacher-daishi.2
+Butei: Chinese Bu + -tei, emperor.
+Also Emperor Wu or Liang Wudi (502-550).
+Butei founded the Liang (Ryo) Dynasty in southern China.
+One of the first Buddhist emperors, he built many temples, translated sūtras, and lectured on Buddhism.]
+Bodhidharma arrived at China in 520, according to traditional record, and he lived with the King of the Liang.
+And he-the king, who was a great supporter of Buddhism, he built many temples, and he studied Buddhism and was a great teacher-daishi. [daishi: Japanese dai, great; + shi, teacher or master.
+Hence, posthumous honorific title meaning "great master" or "great teacher."]

-He himself was already good scholar, and at the same time a great scholar-supporter of the Buddhism.
+He himself was already good scholar, and at the same time a great supporter of the Buddhism.
 As soon as Bodhidharma arrived at China he visited the king.
 And this is a very famous story, as you may know.

 The king asked him, "What is Buddhism?
 What is Buddhism?"
-Bodhidharma's answer was [6-8 words unclear]3 is like a clear sky.
+Bodhidharma's answer was, "In the realm of clear dharma world, there is no sage or no common people."-it is like a clear sky.
 And "there is no sage"-it means that also "no sage or no common people."
 That was his answer.
-And so Butei asked him again: "You say there is no sage or no common people, then who is you-who is sitting on front of you-who is you?" he asked, you know, and his answer was, "I don't know."
+And so Butei asked him again: "You say there is no sage or no common people, then who are you-who is sitting in front of me?" he asked, and his answer was, "I don't know."
 [Laughs.]
-That was Bodhidharma's
+That was Bodhidharma's answer.
+This is very famous question and answer between Bodhidharma and the king.